TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 ## Tilt-series alignment

 Can be done either with **AreTomo** or with **IMOD patch tracking**.
-Here we automatically do it with AreTomo.
+Here, we automatically do it with AreTomo.
 AreTomo tries to find the optimal back projection scheme based on a theoretical lamella thickness.
 It also refines the tilt axis angle, starting from the one you provided at import.

 <a href="/imgs/08_Aretomo1_Scipion.PNG" data-lightbox="image-gallery">
   <img src="/imgs/08_Aretomo1_Scipion.PNG" alt="Processing Workflow" style="width:60%;">